-All MGA students must complete 14 full-semester courses or the equivalent and 42.0 credits (Semester Hour Units) in order to receive their degree.
+All MGA students must complete 14 full-semester courses or the equivalent and 42.0 credits to receive their degree.
 The following course requirements must also be met in addition to the credit requirement.

 - One Field of Study

 - Breadth Requirements

-- o One (3.0 credits) ILO course
+- o 3.0 credits of ILO

-- o One (3.0 credits) DHP course
+- o 3.0 credits of DHP

 - Economics

 - EIB E201 Intro to Economic Theory OR

 - EIB E211 Microeconomics OR

-- Pass the E201 Equivalency Exam and take a higher-level full credit (3.0 credits) EIB course from the following list: E211, E212M, E213, E214, E220, E221M, E230, E240, E241, E242, E245, E246, E247, E248, or E262
+- Pass the E201 Equivalency Exam and take 3.0 credits of higher-level economics course numbered E212M or above.

-- Quantitative Reasoning

-- One of the following courses from DHP P203, EIB B205, B206, E210M, E213, or B262 OR

-- Pass either the E210M or B205 Quantitative Reasoning equivalency exam
+- o Quantitative Reasoning

-- Skills

-- Complete 1 (3.0 credits) course listed as a Skills course and complete a complete a practicum course associated with the field of study

-- One summer of enrollment in either two courses (6.0 credits) OR one course (3.0 credits) and one approved internship for credit (3.0 credits) for full-time MGA students.
-Part-time MGA students complete two summers of two courses (6.0 credits) in each summer.

-- Participate in the Professional Development Program (PDP).
+- One of the following courses from DHP P203, DHP P207, EIB B205, B206, E210M, E213, or B262 OR - Pass either the E210M or B205 Equivalency Exam - Skills - Complete 3.0 credits of a Skills course approved for the field of study AND - Complete a practicum course associated with the field of study - One summer of enrollment in either two courses (6.0 credits) OR one course (3.0 credits) and one approved internship for credit (3.0 credits) for full-time MGA students.
+Part-time MGA students complete two summers of one course (3.0 credits) in each summer. - Participate in the Professional Development Program (PDP).
 Grading is satisfactory / unsatisfactory